Library Information Network of Clackamas County

-Libraries in Clackamas County (LINCC) is a consortium of the public libraries of Clackamas County, Oregon.
+Libraries in Clackamas County (LINCC) is a consortium of the public libraries of Clackamas County, Oregon, United States.
 It was established in 1977 when the first county-wide funding levy was approved by county voters.
 LINCC is a resource and revenue sharing network with a single library computer system.

 The consortium remains distinct from the Library District of Clackamas County created by a ballot measure voted on during the 2008 general election.